Jamie-Chang/Jamie-Blog/content/python-free-threading-asyncio.md

 The results are as expected, when we use AsyncIO to run our code concurrently we observe the speed-up we'd expect from parallel execution.

 ### But why do this?
 Generally when it comes to Asyncio, the discussion around it is always about the performance or lack there of.
-Whilst peroformance is certain important, the ability to reason about concurrency is the biggest benefit.
+Whilst performance is certainly important, the ability to reason about concurrency is the biggest benefit.

-I personally think the addition of `TaskGroup` makes Asyncio concurrent tasks rather easy to reason about, we can use this to sychronise the results of threaded tasks.
+I personally think the addition of `TaskGroup` makes AsyncIO concurrent tasks rather easy to reason about, we can use this to sychronise the results of threaded tasks.

 Depending on your familiarity with AsyncIO, it might actually be the simplest way to start a thread.
 This is kind of what makes go routines so convenient in golang.